-There are several differences between traditional passwords, like the one you use to sign in to your Google Account, and the verification codes and App passwords you for 2-Step Verification.
+There are several differences between traditional passwords, like the one you use to sign in to your Google Account, and the verification codes and App passwords you might use for 2-Step Verification.

 - Created when you first sign up for a Google Account or change your password.

 - A combination of letters, digits and characters that you choose.

 - You need to remember your traditional password.